inmourning/tsugomori-music-license/README.md

 By using this music, you agree to these terms.

-© Tsugomori.
+© Piotr Laurman.
 All rights reserved.